-Third and Fourth Years:

-- Register for:

-- 12 hours ASM 792 Research, and

-- 12 hours ASM 799 Dissertation

-Notes:

-- It is possible to register for Research/Dissertation hours before you are advanced to candidacy. - Your doctoral iPOS must contain exactly 12 hours of Dissertation even if you register for more.
-Please register for Dissertation hours in 3 or 6 hour increments to ensure that they will add up to exactly 12. - You may have more than 12 hours of ASM 792 Research on your doctoral iPOS, but should not have fewer. - The Graduate College recommends taking ASM 792 Research until you have accumulated 12 hours, then taking ASM 799 Dissertation until you have accumulated 12 hours, and then reverting back to taking ASM 792 Research until you graduate.
+Third and Fourth Years: Third Year: Register for: 12 hours ASM 792 Research, and 12 hours ASM 799 Dissertation Conduct your dissertation research. • 12 hours ASIM 799 Dissertation Fourth Year and Beyond: Notes : Write up your dissertation.
+It is possible to register for Research/Dissertation hours before you are advanced to candidacy.
+Submit dissertation chapter drafts to advisor (and possibly committee members) for comments.
+Completed dissertations must be read and • Your doctoral iPOS must contain exactly 12 hours of Dissertation even if you register for more.
+Please register for Dissertation hours in 3 or 6 hour increments to ensure that they will add up to exactly 12. approved by all committee members.
+Final corrections to your iPOS must be submitted online at the beginning of the semester you plan to graduate.
+Submit the Application for Graduation form at http://students.asu.edu/forms/applicatio You may have more than 12 hours of ASM 792 Research on your doctoral iPOS, but should not have fewer. n- graduation (two months before graduation).
+Schedule a public dissertation defense.
+The Graduate College recommends taking ASM 792 Research until you have accumulated 12 hours, then taking ASM 799 Dissertation until you have accumulated 12 hours, and then reverting back to taking ASM 792 Research until you graduate.
+Submit the Ph.D.
+Defense Announcement form to the Graduate Student Advisor and the Doctoral Defense Recommendation and Format Review forms to the Graduate College at least 2 weeks before your defense.
+Defenses must be held during normal business hours when classes are in session (not during semester/summer breaks).
+After you pass your dissertation defense, your committee signs the Announcement and Report for Doctoral Dissertation Defense form.
+Congratulations!
+You are awarded the Ph.D. in Anthropology!

-Conduct your dissertation research.